Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Introduction

 \section{Introduction}

-The demise of most stars in the Universe (i.e., in the 1--8\,\ms~range) has traditionally been thought to occur as a result of heavy mass-loss (with rates as high as $10^{-4}$\,\my) on the Asymptotic Giant Branch (AGB), when the stars are very luminous ($L\sim5000-10,000$\,\ls) and cool ($T_{eff} < 3000$\,K).
+The demise of most stars in the Universe (i.e., in the 1--8\,\ms~range) has traditionally been thought to occur as a result of heavy mass-loss on the Asymptotic Giant Branch (AGB), with rates in the range $10^{-8}-10^{-4}$\,\my \citep{hofner2018}, when the stars are very luminous ($L\sim5000-10,000$\,\ls) and cool ($T_{eff} < 3000$\,K).
 This heavy mass-loss is believed to occur via a dusty, spherical, radiatively-driven wind, typically expanding at $\sim5-20$\,\kms.
 After the mass-loss has depleted most of the stellar envelope, the stars evolve to higher temperatures through the post-AGB phase at almost constant luminosity.
-A major unsolved problem in this evolution is that post-AGB stars are surrounded either by a disk (dpAGB objects\footnote{disk-prominent post-AGB objects: Sahai et al. 2011}), and/or an expanding dusty shell (pre-planetary nebulae or PPNe) that is generally highly aspherical -- objects with round morphology are absent during this evolutionary phase!
-HST imaging surveys have clearly revealed the aspherical morphologies of pre-planetary nebulae (PPNs) (e.g. Sahai et al. 2007; Ueta et al. 2000).
-The current consensus is that these dramatic changes in the geometry and kinematics of mass-loss during the AGB-to-PPN transition are a result of strong interaction with a binary companion (e.g., Sahai 2018).
+A major unsolved problem in this evolution is that post-AGB stars are surrounded either by a disk (dpAGB objects\footnote{disk-prominent post-AGB objects: \citet{sahai2011}}), and/or an expanding dusty shell (pre-planetary nebulae or PPNe) that is generally highly aspherical -- objects with round morphology are absent during this evolutionary phase!
+HST imaging surveys have clearly revealed the aspherical morphologies of pre-planetary nebulae (PPNs), e.g. \citep{sahai2007, ueta2000}.
+The current consensus is that these dramatic changes in the geometry and kinematics of mass-loss during the AGB-to-PPN transition are a result of strong interaction with a binary companion, see e.g. \cite{sahai2018} and references therein.

-Intriguingly, binarity may also be responsible for the rapid and unexpected evolution of RGB stars to the PPN stage (post-RGB stars).
-The Boomerang Nebula in our Galaxy (also the coldest object in the Universe: Sahai \& Nyman 1997) is the only known representative of a post-RGB star that has evolved to the PPN phase (\citet{sahai2017}).
+Intriguingly, binarity may also be responsible for the rapid and unexpected evolution of Red Giant Branch (RGB) stars to the PPN stage (post-RGB stars).
+The Boomerang Nebula -- the coldest object in the Universe \citep{sahai1997}, is the only known representative of a post-RGB star that has evolved to the PPN phase \citep{sahai2017}, in our Galaxy.
 The Boomerang's luminosity is much lower ($L\sim300$\,\ls) than possible for a post-AGB object, and \citet{sahai2017} show that merger with a binary companion most likely triggered extreme mass loss ($\sim$10$^{-3}$ M$_\odot$yr$^{-1}$) at a very high ejection velocity (165 \kms), over a relatively short period (3500 yr) via common-envelope evolution (CEE).